Low Blood Pressure or Hypotension: Symptoms and Causes

 Low Blood Pressure: Symptoms, Risk Factors, Diagnosis and Treatment

-As per medical terms, low blood pressure is a reading below 90/60 mm/Hg.
+Low blood pressure (hypotension) is generally defined as a blood pressure reading below 90/60 mmHg, though diagnosis depends on symptoms and individual baseline blood pressure.
 As multiple things can trigger low blood pressure, the underlying cause mainly determines the treatment.
 Certain conditions, such as pregnancy, dehydration, blood loss, severe infection, or even hormone-related diseases, can lead to low blood pressure or hypotension in humans.

 What Causes Low Blood Pressure?

 Many systems of our body such as organs, hormones & nerves regulates our blood pressure.
-For an instance, the autonomic nervous system sends the fight-or-flight signals that, based on the situation, tells the heart and other systems in the body to up and down the blood pressure or BP.
-Issues with autonomic nervous system including Parkinson’s disease, can cause low blood pressure.
+For an instance, the autonomic nervous system regulates involuntary functions, including heart rate and blood vessel tone, thereby adjusting blood pressure in response to stress or posture.
+Disorders affecting the autonomic nervous system, such as Parkinson’s disease or its treatment, can lead to orthostatic hypotension.

 Other Potential Causes of low blood pressure include: